adamjonas/adamjonas.github.io/_posts/2022-05-06-grants-bitcoin-open-source.markdown

 categories: bitcoin funding grants
 ---

 Over the past few years, the bar for funding has been a moving target.
 Prior to 2019, finding full-time funding for open-source bitcoin development was quite hard.
-That summer, we gathered [a few brave souls](https://residency.chaincode.com/) in New York and went as far as hosting a demo day in the hopes of finding them finding them financial support for their open-source work.
+That summer, we gathered [a few brave souls](https://residency.chaincode.com/) in New York and went as far as hosting a demo day in the hopes of finding them financial support for their open-source work.
 It took months for many of them to find support.
 That was three short years ago and it was a totally different funding climate back then.
 Blockstream, MIT DCI and Chaincode were the only games in town.
-Xapo had one and Coinbase had one.
+Xapo had one and Coinbase had one employee that worked on open-source.
 That was about it.

 Then Square Crypto showed up.
 Not only did they poach BlueMatt from us to lead an internal team, but they also launched a massive grant program.
 OKCoin and BitMEX spun up their programs soon after.
-Peter McCormack pressured Coinbase and Gemini) into the mix.
+Peter McCormack pressured Coinbase and Gemini into the mix.
 Brink started their grant program.
 By 2022, giving was normalized and now we find ourselves in the position where there is too much money for not enough talent. (see [Summer of Bitcoin](http://summerofbitcoin.org/) and [Qala](https://qala.dev/))

 _Disclaimer: Chaincode doesn't give grants.
 It's a challenging process and my gratitude goes out to all the grant programs that are doing their best to get this right.
 I wrote more about the giving side of things [here](/bitcoin/funding/funding-bitcoin-development/)._